tenxsoydev/karen-yank.nvim/README.md

 		preserve_selection = false,
 	},
 	on_paste = {
-		-- True: paste-over-selection will delete replaced text without moving it into a register - Vim default.
-		-- False: paste-over-selection will move the replaced text into a register black_hole_default = true,
+		-- True: paste-over-selection will delete replaced text without moving it into a register -- False: paste-over-selection will move the replaced text into a register black_hole_default = true,
 		preserve_selection = false,